 The HR Manager shall properly review and evaluate the ATP before signing and recommending for approval to the President.

 The Company shall develop, select and plan those methods that are effective, cost efficient, interactive and conforms with latest technological advancements.

-training programs its the
+While the quality of the training programs is of primary importance to the Company, its cost shall not outweigh the benefits derived from such program.

 Any learning activities or training programs conducted for the following calendar year but not identified, budgeted and included in the ATP shall be duly documented and justified in writing.

-Methods and Implementation

-, Monitoring and Evaluation
+Implementation, Monitoring and Evaluation

 A program evaluation sheet shall be prepared and distributed to all attendees to rate and evaluate the program.
 The results of the evaluation shall be taken into account for subsequent re-trainings and related programs.